Navigating the Role for Child Welfare

 How Guardian ad Litems Operate in Family Court

-In family court, the court-appointed advocate conducts thorough investigations, including interviews with the child, parents, and relevant individuals.
+In family court, the Guardian ad Litem conducts thorough investigations, including interviews with the child, parents, and relevant individuals.
 These investigations aim to gather crucial information that helps in forming a comprehensive perspective on the child’s living conditions, relationships, and overall well-being.
+For help navigating this process, explore our Child Arrangements Order support service.

 The Reporting Process